Igorkowalski94/eslint-plugin-project-structure/README.md

 ✅ File extension validation.<br>
 ✅ Inheriting the parent's name (the child inherits the name of the folder in which it is located).<br>
 ✅ Folder recursion.<br>
-✅ Forcing a nested/flat structure.
+✅ Forcing a nested/flat structure for a given folder.

 ### Go to: